Mass Balance

 Application of Reynolds Transport Theorem

-Next, we apply the Reynolds transport theorem to express the time derivative of the volume integral as a pointwise quantity:
+Next, we apply the Reynolds transport theorem to a material control volume — one that moves with the material at velocity \(\mathbf{v}\).
+The theorem expresses the time derivative of a volume integral as a pointwise quantity:

-Reynolds' theorem accounts for the fact that the control volume may deform or move (e.g. due to solid deformation).
-It states that the rate of change of a quantity inside a moving/deforming volume equals the local time derivative plus the effect of the volume change (divergence of the velocity field).
+The theorem therefore states that the rate of change of a quantity inside a material volume equals the material time derivative of \(\psi\) plus the contribution arising from the expansion or compression of the volume itself as it follows the material.

 Substituting this into the balance equation: